satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Software review example:\*

-5. \*\*Enable Re-review\*\*
+5. \*\*Expedite reviews and allow for post-publication review.\*\*

-Once open and online, there is no reason for a review process to end after an article has been published.
+Once open and online, reviews can be dynamic, interactive, and conducted in real time [Frontiers].
+Not only would this make the review process more enjoyable, but along with reviews focused on many reviewers’ interests, would expedite the review process.
+And there is no reason for a review process to end after an article has been published.
 The article can continue as a living document, where the dialogue can continue and flourish, and references to different articles could be supplemented with references to the comments about these articles, firmly establishing these communications within the dialogue and provenance of science, where science serves not just as a method or philosophy, but as a social endeavor.
 This could make scientific review and science a more welcoming community, and more desirable career choice.

 \*Software review example:\*